CowleyCanada's "Diamond" mine

 The Livingstone Range close in.
 The continuous steep eastern flanks assist the formation of the wave over the valley. photo: Margret Simon

-A panorama of the Cowley valley taken from the western slopes of the Porcupine Hills.
+A panorama (scroll to the right to see the full picture) of the Cowley valley taken from the western slopes of the Porcupine Hills.
 The airfield is a little out of frame on the left.
 The Crowsnest Pass is above the complex of farm buildings in the middle distance.
 The Livingstone Range extends to the north from the Pass, with Centre Peak above the road in the right portion of the photo.
 To see the soaring cairn which is on top of Centre Peak, go to the bottom of this page and select the link, "The Quest" photo: Margret Simon

 Tony Burton flies his Russia AC-4C in the wave at 22,000 feet NW of Cowley on 6 Oct 2005.